Laser Skin Treatment Perth

-AKA Hyper pigmentation, freckles, sun spots, age spots, liver spots, melasma, chloasma, hormonal pigmentation, post inflammatory hyperpigmentation (PIH)
+- Skin pigmentation is also commonly referred to as hyper pigmentation, freckles, sun spots, age spots, liver spots, melasma, chloasma, hormonal pigmentation and post inflammatory hyperpigmentation (PIH).

-Down Time 0 - 10 days, depending on the treatment
+- The down time required for this treatment ranges from 0 - 10 days, depending on the treatment.

-Results Duration Results are long lasting, and can be permanent.
+- Results are long lasting, and can be permanent.
 Sunscreen and sun avoidance are essential.
-Hormonal pigmentation can often recur.
+Hormonal pigmentation will often recur.

 For superficial pigmentation, such as freckles and sun spots, medical-strength IPL gives great results.
 IPL Rejuvenation is great for:

-- Very affordable treatment for the face, neck, chest, arms and hands.
+- If you’re looking for a very affordable and effective treatment option for the face, neck, chest, arms and hands.

 You can expect a significant improvement after one treatment, but for best results we recommend three treatments done six weeks apart.
 The cooler months are a great time to get this done as it's important to reduce sun exposure after the treatment (it's best if you can before the treatment too).
 Read more about IPL Rejuvenation.